MatadorProBr/BetterCrewLink-FAQ/README.md

 ## Installation

-**IMPORTANT WARNING: THIS UPDATE WORKS ONLY FOR PEOPLE WHO HAVE AMONG US FROM STEAM AND CRACKED VERSION, IF YOU HAVE ANY OTHER VERSION OTHER THAN THOSE WILL NOT WORK, ONLY IF YOU ARE NOT USING VERSION v2021.2.21 WILL WORK FOR ANY VERSION**

 **PC:**

-[Click here](https://github.com/MatadorProBr/BetterCrewLink-FAQ/releases/latest) and go to the Downloads section and click on "Download from github" or "Download from mirror" (you can download either one, they will download the same program), open the program, join or create a room on Among Us and that's it.
+[Click here](https://github.com/MatadorProBr/BetterCrewLink-FAQ/releases/latest) if you use version v2021.2.21s of Among Us or [click here](https://github.com/OhMyGuus/BetterCrewLink/releases/latest) if you use version v2021.12.9 of Among Us, and go to the Downloads section and click on "Download from GitHub" or "Download from Mirror" (you can download either one, they will download the same program), open the program, join or create a room on Among Us and that's it.

 or